Date: 2 April 2014. Blue-Water Boats.

 The Boat List

-I'd considered/investigated prior to going over to the dark
+I had considered/investigated prior to going over to the dark

 side.* Initially it was all about that blue-water sailboat to take me to